Your questions for head Bold trainer Alicia, answered

-At Bold, we are committed not just to providing an exercise platform, but to creating a community with our members.
-That means, encouraging you, having conversations and answering any burning questions you may have that will support your health journey.
-So, thank you to everyone who submitted questions to our Exercise Programming and Content Manager, Alicia and let’s jump into it!
+At Bold, we are committed not just to providing an exercise program, but to creating a community with our members.
+That means encouraging you, having conversations and answering any questions you may have that will support your health journey.
+So let’s hear from our head trainer, Alicia, as she answers your top questions.

 How can I judge what my limits are as I age?
 Should I even worry about this?